-- Texas driver license issued by the Texas Department of Public Safety (DPS) - Texas Election Identification Certificate issued by DPS - Texas personal identification card issued by DPS - Texas license to carry a handgun issued by DPS - United States military identification card containing the person's photograph - United States citizenship certificate containing the person's photograph - United States passport
+- Texas Driver License issued by the Texas Department of Public Safety ("DPS") - Texas Election Identification Certificate issued by DPS - Texas Personal Identification Card issued by DPS - Texas Handgun License issued by DPS - United States Military Identification Card containing the person's photograph - United States Citizenship Certificate containing the person's photograph - United States Passport (book or card)

-With the exception of the U.S. citizenship certificate, the identification must be current or have expired no more than 4 years before being presented for voter qualification at the polling place.
+With the exception of the U.S. Citizenship Certificate, which does not expire, the identification must be current or, for voters aged 18-69, have expired no more than 4 years before being presented for voter qualification at the polling place.
+A person 70 years of age or older may use a form of identification listed above that has expired if the identification is otherwise valid.

-NOTE: This is a change from previous procedure.
-Prior law required that the photo ID not be expired for more than 60 days.
+NOTE: This is a change from the previous statute.
+The previous statute required that the photo ID not be expired for more than 60 days.